arnaldoaparicio/arnaldoaparicio.github.io/_posts/2023-02-08-github-actions-pt1.markdown

 +  password: postgres
 {% endhighlight %}

-Push this all to Github, check the `actions` tab output, and you should see a green check, and if you drill into the `build and run tests` dropdown/collapsible menu item, you'll see some output like:
+Push this all to GitHub, check the `actions` tab output, and you should see a green check, and if you drill into the `build and run tests` dropdown/collapsible menu item, you'll see some output like:

 {% highlight console %}
   13) /widgets DELETE /destroy destroys the requested widget